 Teachers Workshop will take place as a virtual, two-day conference on Friday, July 31 - Saturday, August 1.
 Registration is complimentary.

 The theme of the workshop will be Technology & Humanity.
-Important topics that will be discussed include the Chinese American experience, COVID-19 and its impact on digital learning, and AI & autonomous vehicles.
+Important topics that will be discussed include the Chinese American experience, COVID-19 and its impact on digital learning, UN Sustainable Development Goals, and artificial intelligence.

 TEACHERS WORKSHOP SPEAKERS